 $ → indicates a character format; its absence indicates a numeric format.

 SAS Format always contains a period (.) as a part of the name.
-Default values are used if you omit the w and the d values from the format.
+Default values are used if you omit the format’s w and the d values.

-The d value that you specify with SAS formats indicates the number of decimal places.
-The internal data values are not truncated or change with the formats.
+The d value you specify with SAS formats indicates the number of decimal places.
+The internal data values are not truncated or changed with the formats.

 For example, in

-DOLLAR10.2, the w value of 10 specifies to print a maximum of 10 columns for the value and the d value of 2 specifies that two of these columns are for the decimal part of the value.
+DOLLAR10.2, the w value of 10 specifies printing a maximum of 10 columns for the value, and the d value of 2 specifies that two of these columns are for the decimal part of the value.
 This leaves eight columns for all the remaining characters in the value.